 References to 'left-hand' and 'right-hand' ovens apply as viewed from the front of the appliance.

-The left-hand oven is a programmable fan oven.

-The right-hand oven is a fan oven.
+The left-hand oven is either a programmable multifunction or conventional oven, while the right-hand oven is a fan oven (programmable on some models).